 Common symptoms of Chondromalacia Patellae include:

 - Discomfort in or around the knee, especially when running, jumping, climbing, descending stairs, or sitting for prolonged periods.

 - Swelling of the knee.

 - “Grinding” sensations when moving the knee, especially with bending and straightening of the joint.

 Find relief today

 If you are living with runner’s knee, it is possible to find relief.
 Our Eden Prairie, MN physical therapists at Wellspring Health Center will help you get back to normal with therapeutic stretches and strengthening exercises.
-Additional services may be added to your treatment plan as your therapist deems fit.
+As your physical therapist deems fit, they may add additional services to your treatment plan.
 Contact us today at Eden Prairie, MN to learn more!